-Course entry requirements: A major in Anthropology or permission of Head of Section.
+Course entry requirements: Acceptance for an honours programme; a major in Anthropology or permission of Head of Section.

 Theory and practice in ethnographic research methods, including participant observation, interviewing skills and visual anthropology.
 Contextual qualitative data collection methods and analysis.
 Research proposal writing skills; preparing a proposal and research design.
 The course may include a fieldwork exercise based on a short field trip.